 Whether it was the printing of money, the debasement of coinage, purchase of financial assets, or being a lender in hard times, it appeared as if central banking was the key to my further understanding of speculation, valuation, and inflation.
 Throughout history of bubbles and busts, it appears only one central bank did not exude scrupulous behaviour and beget bubbles: the Amsterdam Wisslebank.
 With such odds against stable economic and financial activity over a prolonged period of time, I truly needed to understand more of the fundamentals behind what money truly is, how banking works in its core fundamental activities, and more than all, how central banks intertwine with the two.
 One can discuss monetary policy and the banking sector as separate entities, but it appears as if it is not credible to discuss other forms of economics without highlighting the availability of money and credit.

 Credit may not make the world go round, but it makes the world grow without bound.
-Thus, understanding the core tenants of Warwick Business School’s (WBS) Masters in Central Banking and Financial Regulation is key, I believe, to understanding what the true drivers are in the world we live in.
+Thus, understanding the core tenants of Warwick Business School’s Masters in Global Central Banking and Financial Regulation is key, I believe, to understanding what the true drivers are in the world we live in.
 The professors on the programme are incredible and the students I have worked with are brilliant.
 I have never been around such passionate people who have immense experience globally in monetary policy and regulation.
 Without a doubt I have learned just as much collaborating with fellow students as with anyone I have ever learned from, and the professors drill in the knowledge to complete understanding of the topics.